Have You Let Teaching Become an Idol?

 Can Good Things Be Idols?

-I came to this realization during a staff devotional by Bill.
+I came to this realization during a staff devotional by my principal Bill.
 I found myself tearing up as the truth of why I’d been upset hit me.
 I had put so much of my identity, passion, and desire into teaching to the point that I had neglected to keep it in its proper perspective.
 I had made it the end in itself instead of keeping it in its rightful place – a way to glorify God.
 God wanted me to change the way I was to glorify Him, and if teaching weren’t an idol, that would have been just fine.
 But I had put my passion into teaching about God instead of my relationship with God.